aussie-battler/John-Dogs/README.md

 	};

 ```
-+ note that if you already have class CfgSounds in the description.ext just add the line:
++ note that if you already have class CfgSounds in the description.ext just add the line below to CfgSounds:
 ```
 #include "custom\dogs\sounds\defines.hpp"
 ```